buserror/mii_emu/README.md

  * ~~Port it to Raspbery Pi~~.
 This was reported to work on a raspi 5.
  * Make a tool to 'flatten' overlay files back into the primary image.
  * Make a UI for the debugger, instead of telnet.
- * A mockinbird sound card emulation [In Progress].
+ * A mockingbird sound card emulation [In Progress].

 <div align="center">
   <img src="docs/screen/screen_total.png" alt="Total Replay">